OpenCPN/OpenCPN/flatpak/README.md

 Developer usage
 ---------------

-The Makefile is capable of building installing the opencpn flatpak package locally.
+The Makefile is capable of building and installing the opencpn flatpak package locally.
 The first steps are about installing *flatpak* and *flatpak-builder* as described at https://flatpak.org/setup/